pushnews/wordpress-plugin/readme.txt

 4. No HTTPS website is required

 == Changelog ==

+= 2.0.1 =
+* Bugfix: Was sending recovery push always after a minute

 = 2.0.0 =
 * Added WooCommerce integration allowing for abandoned cart recovery Push Notification